Table of Contents

 Once you finally get into Dropbox, you can start to set up your folders that will organize your files.
 The best course of action is keeping things as simple as possible inside Dropbox as it tends to get cluttered over time.

-Here are a number of strategies you can implement regarding creating a top-level folder framework when implementing Dropbox for your law firm.
-(You can apply some or all of these for your law firm)
+Here are a number of strategies you can implement regarding creating a top-level folder framework when implementing Dropbox for your law firm (you can apply some or all of these for your law firm).

-In the example of a Clients > Matters hierarchy, you’d create a folder per defined project or matter under each client.
 You can store client-level, non-matter specific documents at the top of the client folder, but should work to keep matter-specific records within the appropriate matter folder.

 7 Expert Tips for Using Dropbox for Law Firms